How to Stream from iPad to TV Free — No Apple TV

 Why CastBrowser Is the Best Way to Cast iPad to TV

-• Works with any website: CastBrowser detects and casts videos from any website — not limited to specific streaming services or apps.
+- Works with compatible websites: CastBrowser detects and casts playable non-DRM videos from many websites — not limited to specific streaming services or apps.

 Supported Video Formats